Go to content

 Cast iron fireplace

-If you close the chimney further, the temperature will drop.
+If the chimney is closed further, the temperature will drop.

-If the Kokko does not cool down, close the bottom and top hatches to smother the fire and cool down.
+If the Kokko's temperature does not drop, close the bottom and top vents to smother the fire and lower the temperature.

-Good to know: Wind and outside temperature influence temperature.
+Good to know: Wind and outside temperature affect the temperature.